S0lymi/approxext_conf/README.md

 # approxext_conf
-Appendices and statistical test results
+Companion document of detailed description of the post-processing scheme used and raw statistical test results for the paper submitted to K&I'25.